bitshares/bsips/bsip-00Sharedrop.md

 ```

 After each sharedrop operation start_clam will be updates as start_claim =TODAY + sharedrop_vesting_period

 # Discussion
-1. Flag allow_sharedrop for an asset.
+1. Flag **allow_sharedrop** for an asset.
 Should we have it?
 Each asset should have **allow_sharedrop** flag (TRUE/FALSE) that would either allow sharedrop to the holders of this asset or not allow it.

-2. One of the ideas is instead of making flat fee vesting for all sharedrop transactions, for each sharedrop transaction we put into vesting a separate amount based on the stakeholder number.
+2. One of the ideas is instead of making flat fee vesting for all sharedrop transactions, for each sharedrop transaction we put into vesting an amount based on the stakeholder number.
+And we have to put a new amount for every sharedrop transaction.
 In this case, it might quickly become too expensive for some users.

-# Summary for Shareholders

-# Copyright
-This document is placed in the public domain.

 # See Also
 https://github.com/bitshares/bsips/blob/master/bsip-0020.md

+## Copyright
+This document is placed in the public domain.

 # CORE TEAM TASK LIST
 - [ ] Evaluate / Prioritize Feature Request